iimachines/Maya2glTF/Readme.md

                 putenv "AW_JPEG_Q_FACTOR" "100";
                 putenv "AW_JPEG_SUB_SAMPLING" "1x1,1x1,1x1";
                 ```
-## Update

-The fifth BETA is released!
-See the [releases](https://github.com/Ziriax/Maya2glTF/releases) tab.

 ## Rationale

 At **[Wonder Media](https://wondermedia.tv)**, we are specialized in creating realtime interactive 3D animation, for education, events and broadcast television, since 1992.
 We have developed our own multi-machine real-time 3D puppeteering software called **AnimationNow**, and we are about to upgrade this to make use of up-to-date rendering techniques.